18F/18f.gsa.gov/_posts/2016-04-06-take-our-code-18f-projects-you-can-reuse.md

 ## If you make websites that communicate lots of information

 -   [**Accordion**](https://github.com/18F/accordion): Reuse this accessible JavaScript accordion component, such as for sidebar navigation.

--   [**Feedback Widget**](https://github.com/18F/feedback-widget): Give your website a feedback form that opens a new GitHub issue with the user's feedback, current URL, and user agent info (including browser and operating system).

 -   [**Glossary**](https://github.com/18F/glossary): Add a collapsible glossary sidebar to your website to give readers a quick way to look up important specialized terms.
 We made this for the [beta Federal Election Commission website](https://beta.fec.gov/) and split it out for reuse in future projects, and now the [U.S. Extractive Industries Transparency Initiative](https://useiti.doi.gov/) is using it too.